parflow/parflow/docs/user_manual/source/user_manual.rst

 for Richards’ equation cases *only*.
 These keys will be ignored if any other case is run.

-This key specifies the type of initial condition given.
+*string* **ICPressure.Type** no default This key specifies the type of initial condition given.
 The choices for this key are **Constant, HydroStaticDepth, HydroStaticPatch** and **PFBFile**.
 The choice **Constant** specifies that the initial pressure will be constant over the regions given.
 The choice **HydroStaticDepth** specifies that the initial pressure within a region will be in hydrostatic equilibrium with a given pressure specified at a given depth.
 The choice **HydroStaticPatch** specifies that the initial pressure within a region will be in hydrostatic equilibrium with a given pressure on a specified patch.
 Note that all regions must have the same type of initial data - different regions cannot have different types of initial data.
 However, the parameters for the type may be different.
 The **PFBFile** specification means that the initial pressure will be taken as a spatially varying function given by data in a ParFlow binary (.pfb) file.
-Example Useage:

 .. container:: list